 To get the most out of indoor cycling, I suggest you follow a structured workout.
 Thankfully, there are many mobile apps out there that have structured training programs for cyclists of every level.

 What are the top Android apps for indoor trainers?
-There are apps that are solely focused on structured training.
-There are also indoor cycling apps that will give you a more immersive experience by letting you ride virtual routes, while also providing some structured training.
+Some apps are solely focused on structured training.
+There are also indoor cycling apps that will give you a more immersive experience by letting you ride virtual routes while providing some structured training.

 So which one is the right for you?
 It all depends.